Kaiser Permanente Medicare health plan assessment

 Based on your answers to this assessment, tasks will be added automatically within these steps.

-When you’re done, you’ll have a checklist of what you need to do and when you can sign up for a Kaiser Permanente Medicare Advantage health plan.
+When you’re done, you’ll have a personalized action plan of what you need to do and when you can sign up for a Kaiser Permanente Medicare Advantage health plan.

-In the future, if your plans change significantly, you can take this needs assessment again to adjust your checklist.
+In the future, if your plans change significantly, you can take this needs assessment again to adjust your personalized action plan.

 The Special Enrollment Period protects you from penalty and allows you to defer your Medicare Advantage plan enrollment until you’re ready to retire.